schigurupatis/reactjs-projects/swiggy/README.md

 - HTTPs
 - Tree shaking Algorithm (will remove unused code for you)
 - different bundles for Dev and Production modes

+# Redux Toolkit

+- Install @reduxjs/toolkit and react-redux
+- Build our Store
+- Connect our store to our app
+- Create Slice (Cart Slice)
+- Dispatch(Action)
+- Selector(Subscribing to component using Selector)